 Sometimes your urologist may prescribe a combination of alpha-blockers and 5-alpha reductase inhibitors as studies show that the combination can reduce the risk of BPH progression by 66%, more than either drug alone.

 3. Because BPH and Erectile dysfunction (ED) often occur at the same time, your urologist may recommend a daily PDE-5 inhibitor like Cialis.
 Cialis is FDA approved for the treatment of BPH alone and in combination with ED.

 If you suffer from the symptoms above and they are affecting your lifestyle, we can help.
-Dr Anand Shridharani will help get you the best treatment for BPH you can achieve through patient-centered customized care plans.
-We provide service to the Chattanooga, TN, Northern, GA, Alabama and the entire Southeast region.
-Call us now to make an appointment.
+Dr. Anand Shridharani will help get you the best treatment for BPH you can achieve through patient-centered customized care plans.
+We provide service to Chattanooga and Knoxville TN, Northern Georgia, Huntsville, AL and the entire Southeast region.
+Call (423) 778-4MEN (4636) to make an appointment.